kansil/ProFAB/profab/import_dataset/README.md

 ## Importing self datasets

-ProFAB allows users to implement their datasets to train in ProFAB learning modules thanks to function SelfGet().
+Allows users to load their datasets.

 ### Explanation of parameters: